The waters of life

 - See samurai and ninja in action

 The town center of Noboribetsu is located close to the coast, with the hot spring town and Hell Valley a short 15-minute bus ride further inland.

 Many buses to run to Noboribetsu from Sapporo, often in association with local hotels.

 The express train from Sapporo takes 90 minutes, and the local train takes two hours.
-After you've seen the town, you can get a bus transfer over the hill to the hot-spring area.
+From Noboribetsu Station, there are buses to the hot-spring area.

 The coastal town of Noboribetsu, in Hokkaido's southwest, lies in a temperate zone between the coast and Shikotsu-Toya National Park to the north.
 The whole area is volcanic, with Noboribetsu the most active point.
 Located just to the northeast of this volcanic hotbed is the quaint town of Shiraoi, with its famous beef and Ainu museum.
 To the southwest is the scenic port city of Muroran.

 Hot springs and the gates of hell

 For over 150 years, people from all over Japan have flocked to soak in the natural hot springs of Noboribetsu.
 Jigoku-dani, or Hell Valley, is especially popular, as waters from deep below the earth gush to the surface here in spectacular fashion.
 In keeping with the Hell theme, many colorful demon sculptures can be seen around the town.